FrankM1/qazana/docs/README.md

 ## Hooks

-Builder has many hooks that allow to change the default behavior and even extend it with new functionality.
+Qazana has many hooks that allow to change the default behavior and even extend it with new functionality.
 - [PHP Hooks](content/hooks/php-hooks.md) - Based on the WordPress Hooks API
 - [JS Hooks](content/hooks/js-hooks.md) - Using an API similar to WordPress Hooks